 Check Yourself – Part 3

 The last few weeks we talked about having a check yourself mentality and the need to gauge your effectiveness, you can read about that here.
 We also talked about ways to gauge your effectiveness, you can read about that here.
 Today I’d like to talk about another way to gauge this.
 This is geared more towards leaders as opposed to the 1/3 rule that is geared towards entire groups.
-You need to gauge how your leaders are doing personally and in their task since they set the pace for everyone else.
-Continue reading “Check Yourself – Part 3”
+You need to gauge how your leaders are doing personally and in their task since they set the pace for everyone else. [tweet that] Continue reading “Check Yourself – Part 3”

 Check Yourself – Part 2